Marie Heurtin: Biography

 Louis Arnould, a professor and teacher of the deafblind, wrote a pamphlet about Marie Heurtin titled Une Âme in Prison ("An imprisoned soul") in 1900, which was later expanded into a book.
 Arnould described in depth the methods that Sister Ste.
 Marguerite used to instruct Heurtin.

 Around 1909, a 12-year-old deafblind girl, Anne-Marie Poyet, arrived at Larnay.
 Heurtin joined Sister Sainte-Marguerite in instructing the girl in fingerspelling and Braille.
 Sister Ste.
 Marguerite died in 1910, when Heurtin was 24.
 That same year, Heurtin's younger sister, Marthe, joined Heurtin at Larnay.
 Marie worked along with the nuns to teach her deafblind sister to read Braille, to knit, and to play games.
 In 1911 Marie was described as leading a busy life: "As skillful as she is clever, she sews a little and excels in all sorts of crochet-work, knitting, brush-making, and chair-bottoming."
 She enjoyed playing dominoes with visitors to the convent, and preferred reading and writing to manual labor.
 Her pious nature made her a favorite of the nuns and students at the school.
-During World War I Marie kept abreast of the news and knitted socks for soldier in the trenches.
+During World War I Marie kept abreast of the news and knitted socks for soldiers in the trenches.
 When new deafblind girls joined the school, they looked up to Marie as a role model.

 Siblings Stanislas, Marie, and Marthe Heurtin.

 In July 1921 both Marie and Marthe caught measles, and Marie fell ill with "a congestion of the breast" (pneumonia).
 Marie died on 22 July 1921 at age thirty-six and was buried at Larnay.